 A curiosity: in the big hot pot chains you can have a manicure while you wait, with so much nail polish, or will be offered appetizers or fruit juice.

 This is the case with the famous chain 海底捞 (Hǎidǐ Lāo), a recommended choice for those looking to try a good hot pot!

 Desserts are usually brought to the table along with other dishes.
 If you go to what I like to call little dives, you won’t be able to find any type of sweets.
 Here’s what you might want to try (other sweets are described in holiday specialties)!

 Very popular in Hong Kong and Macao, the 蛋挞 seem as if they were “imported”.
 This round sweet is made by baking a layer of pasta filled with egg cream.
 The result is fantastic and can be eaten both hot and cold.

 Don’t be surprised if as soon as you sit down in a restaurant your glass will be filled with hot water or water that noodles were cooked in, it’s edible!

-But if water, tea, or hot Coca Cola aren’t your think, you ca always go for the traditional drinks.
-In China you can find 可口可乐 (kěkǒukělè – “Coca cola”）, 芬达 (fēndá – “Fanta”), 雪碧 (xuěbì – “Sprite”), or local drinks like 酸梅汤 (suānméitāng – “prune juice”), 花生奶(huāshēngnǎ – “peanut milk”）or even 奶茶 (nǎichá – “milk tea”).
+But if water, tea, or hot Coca-Cola aren’t your thing, you can always go for the traditional drinks.
+In China you can find 可口可乐 (kěkǒukělè – “Coca-cola”）, 芬达 (fēndá – “Fanta”), 雪碧 (xuěbì – “Sprite”), or local drinks like 酸梅汤 (suānméitāng – “prune juice”), 花生奶(huāshēngnǎ – “peanut milk”）or even 奶茶 (nǎichá – “milk tea”).